Talk to the Director |

 rewarding, challenging and eye-opening classes I´ve ever taken.
 What

-sets WS apart is that it forces you to turn a critical eye on your
+sets WGSS apart is that it forces you to turn a critical eye on your

 own life and your own experiences.
 It forces you to identify,